RaymondWise/Excel-Workday-Report-Parser/README.md

 Standard | Eve
 InfoSec|

 When this report is exported from Workday, it retains its table format regardless of the number of characters per cell.
 Ignoring that its possible to exceed the character limit of a cell, the issue becomes cells with multiple data points separated by non-visible Line Feed characters.
 If you want to try to Text-To-Columns it on the LF you will overwrite data to the right and end up with LF cells if you don't treat concecutive delimiters as one.
-You could also do a Find&Replace on the LF, but that doesn't help with the parsing - it just makes it easier to see the terrible data structure.
-This code should yeild you this structure -
+You could also do a Find&Replace on the LF, but that doesn't help with the parsing - it just makes it easier to see the terrible data structure. `ParseWorkdayColumnVertically()` code should yeild you this structure -

 Security Group | Group Members
 ---------------|-----------------